zejiang-unsw/zejiang-unsw.github.io/_pages/about.md

 This is Ze Jiang's personal homepage.
 Please also refer to my [homepage@UNSW](https://www.unsw.edu.au/staff/ze-jiang).

 ## A short introduction
 I am a Postdoctoral Research Fellow in the School of Civil and Environmental Engineering's [Water Research Centre@UNSW](https://www.wrc.unsw.edu.au/) working in the field of hydro-climatology.
+My main research area has been so far the characterization of hydrological extremes (e.g. droughts).
 I received my Ph.D. in Water Resource Engineering from UNSW.
-During my Ph.D., I developed a new method, namely Wavelet System Prediction (WASP), which is able to predict sustained hydro-climatological changes.
-I received my B.Eng. in Environmental Engineering from Hohai University, China; I did my Joint M.Sc., named “EuroAquae - HydroInformatics and Water Management” under a partnership of five European universities (in Barcelona, Budapest, Cottbus, Newcastle/UK, and Nice).
-Before moving to Australia, I also worked in hydrological and crop modelling at Tropical Marine Science Institute of National University of Singapore for two years.
+The major contribution of my Ph.D. was to find a novel way to modify predictor spectral representation using wavelet theory for improved natural system modelling.
+The method, namely Wavelet System Prediction (WASP), has been successfully applied in different areas, such as drought forecasting and paleoclimate reconstruction.
+I received my B.Eng. in Environmental Engineering from Hohai University, Nanjing, China; I did my Joint M.Sc., named “EuroAquae - HydroInformatics and Water Management” under a partnership of five European universities (in Barcelona, Budapest, Cottbus, Newcastle/UK, and Nice).
+Before moving to Australia, I also worked in hydrological and crop modelling at Tropical Marine Science Institute (TMSI) of National University of Singapore (NUS) for two years.

-<b>Research Interests:</b>
-* Hydro-climatological modelling and forecasting (e.g. Wavelet System Prediction)
-* Climate change impact on the water cycle (e.g. floods and droughts)
-* Hydrology/Hydraulics and water quality numerical modelling
-* HydroInformatics and water management

 <b>Research Highlights:</b>
 * Development of [spectral transformation](https://doi.org/10.1029/2019WR026962) and its [application](https://doi.org/10.1016/j.jhydrol.2021.126816) in hydro-climatology